jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

   (b) the financial matters of a registered bank; and (c) the prudential matters of a registered bank; and (d) any other matters relating to the business, operation, and management of a registered bank.
-(4) The Order in Council must be published in the Gazette.
+(4) An Order in Council under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
-(5) An Order in Council made under this section is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(5)

 ### 81AA Further matters that may be prescribed
 (1) An Order in Council made under section 81 may, in addition to the matters referred to in section 81(3), require a registered bank to disclose information or data—